bradleybauer/mtgslop/mtgcanvas/README.md

 # MTG Canvas

-Local desktop app to organize Magic: The Gathering cards on an infinite zoomable canvas.
+Web app to organize Magic: The Gathering cards on an infinite zoomable canvas.

-Stack: Tauri (Rust shell) + TypeScript + Vite + PixiJS.
+Stack: TypeScript + Vite + PixiJS.

 ## MVP Features
 - Import Scryfall `legal.json` (preferred smaller subset) or `all.json` into SQLite.